HISTORY OF DEPARTMENT OF HORTICULTURE AND PLANTATION CROPS

 The Department finds a home

-In 1979 when the department was formed, the area under horticulture crops was 6.60 lakh ha and production was 24.33 lakh MT.
-Today, the area under horticulture crops has increased to 13.40 lakh Ha and production touch 172.44 lakh MT (2015-16).
-The Government integrated all the area-specific and crop-specific various scheme.
-Thrust areas were identified and technical staff were positioned at Block level as a “Unit” comprising of Assistant Director of Horticulture (ADH), one Horticulture Officer (HO) and Four field functionaries, viz.
+In 1979 when the Department was formed, the area under Horticulture crops was 6.60 Lakh Ha and production was 24.33 lakh MT.
+Today, the area under Horticulture crops has increased to 13.76 Lakh Ha and production touch 186.68 lakh MT (2017-18-Final advance estimate).
+The Department integrated all the area-specific and crop-specific various scheme and thrust areas were identified and technical staff were positioned in all the Districts at Block level as a “Unit” comprising of Assistant Director of Horticulture (ADH), one Horticulture Officer (HO) and Four field functionaries, viz.
 Assistant Horticulture Officer (AHO).

 Tamil Nadu Horticulture Development Agency was formed on the 18th of June 2004 and was registered as a Society under Tamil Nadu Societies Registration Act, 1975.
-It was conceived as a Special Purpose Vehicle for the purpose of implementing centrally sponsored schemes like National Horticulture Mission, Micro Irrigation, Tamil Nadu Irrigated Agriculture Modernization and Water- Bodies Restoration and Management (TN-IAMWARM), National Bamboo Mission, and others.
+It was conceived as a Special Purpose Vehicle for the purpose of implementing centrally sponsored schemes.

-The institution has provided much needed operational and financial flexibility for implementing schemes.
+TANHODA has provided much needed operational and financial flexibility for implementing schemes.
 Fund flows have become faster, the pace of implementation has picked up and schemes have seen steady progress.
-TANHODA now is the nodal agency for Mission for Integrated Development of Horticulture (MIDH) - National Horticulture Mission (NHM), Pradhan Mantri Krishi Sinchayee Yojana (PMKSY)" Per Drop More Crop", Tamil Nadu Irrigated Agriculture Modernization and Water- Bodies Restoration and Management (TN-IAMWARM), Bamboo mission, National Mission on Medicinal plants (NMMP), State Horticulture farms, Gardens & Parks and other schemes.
+TANHODA now is the nodal agency for Mission for Integrated Development of Horticulture (MIDH) - National Horticulture Mission (NHM), Pradhan Mantri Krishi Sinchayee Yojana (PMKSY)" Per Drop More Crop", Tamil Nadu Irrigated Agriculture Modernization Project (TN-IAMP), National Agro Forestry and Bamboo Mission, National Ayush Mission- Medicinal plants.